 A solicitor, conveyancer or the expert team at LJ Hooker can help you understand these fees in greater detail.

 Doing your homework on the property market will enable you to understand, in greater detail, just what is available out there, how much it costs, and what your options are as a first time buyer.

-- The LJ Hooker Open Market Report gives a useful snapshot of the comings and goings of the current property market.
-Your local LJ Hooker branch can provide you with a report specific to your needs.
+- Your local LJ Hooker branch can provide you with a report specific to your needs.